sarasaezALS/ALS-Pathway/githubbeforesubmission-2.md

 https://www.ncbi.nlm.nih.gov/pubmed/29566793
 The regression models generated from the reference data is used to construct and test polygenic risk scores within the training data.

-**Replication Dataset.** Plink Binary files containing individual-level data  genotype in our lab and  consisting in  2,420 ALS cases and 10,555 controls genotyped in our laboratory**(Nicolas et al., 2018)** https://www.ncbi.nlm.nih.gov/pubmed/29566793
+**Replication Dataset.** Plink Binary files containing individual-level data  genotype in our lab and  consisting in  2,420 ALS cases and 10,555 controls genotyped in our laboratory*(Nicolas et al., 2018)*. https://www.ncbi.nlm.nih.gov/pubmed/29566793